Chart Color Schemes

 Health performance in Shortland is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-The rate of private health cover is higher than the average SA2 area, at approximately 53% (~2,742 people), compared to 55.6% across Rest of NSW.
-Mental health issues and asthma are the most prevalent medical conditions in Shortland, affecting 12.3 and 9.8% of residents respectively.
-Conversely, 59.9% of residents report having no medical ailments, compared to 64.9% across Rest of NSW.
-As of 2016 Census data, 16.9% (~877 people) of Shortland's residents are aged 65 and over.
-Health outcomes among seniors in the area generally align with those of the wider population.
+Mental health issues and asthma are the most prevalent conditions, affecting 12.3% and 9.8% of residents respectively.
+Around 60% of residents report no medical ailments, compared to approximately 65% in Rest of NSW.
+The area has a senior population of around 17%, totaling 905 people aged 65 and over.
+Health outcomes among seniors are broadly comparable to those of the general population.

 Frequently Asked Questions - Health